 3. Fat makes you fat

-Yes, fat indeed has more calories per gram than protein or carbs.
-But for most people (with the notable exception of the long-term obese), this means that fat is more satiating than protein or carbs: the consumption of fats helps with satiation helping us feel fuller, quicker, and cutting back on the consumption of calories.
+This is a big one!
+Usually, what people associate with fat isn’t healthy fats such as avocado or olive oil.
+Instead, they confuse fat itself with the junk food associated with it and blame fat when they should be blaming sugar, refined grains, and all the other harmful chemicals that go into a Big Mac.
+So, fat indeed has more calories per gram than protein or carbs.
+But for most people (with the notable exception of the long-term obese), this means that fat is more satiating than protein or carbs: the consumption of fats helps with satiation helping us feel fuller and quicker, and cutting back on the consumption of calories.

 Unfortunately, the system breaks down when fat intake comes from hyper-processed junk food.
-Junk food is specifically designed to be addictive, so it overrides that natural feeling of fullness to make you keep eating.
-But if you’re talking about naturally-occurring fat from whole foods, there’s no evidence for this myth.
+Junk food is specifically designed to be addictive, overriding that natural feeling of fullness to make you keep eating.
+But there’s no evidence for this myth if you’re talking about naturally occurring fat from whole foods.

 The bottom line:

 A low-fat diet does not work because we replace all fats with additional carbohydrates and simple sugars.
 Also, if we eliminate all fats from our diet, we eliminate bad and good fats.
 Therefore, it is not the amount of fat in your diet that matters most, but the type of fat and the overall amount of food you consume!

 The myth that cholesterol causes heart disease has scared many of us from eating eggs regularly.
 Although some studies have found a link between eating eggs and heart disease, there may be other reasons for these findings.
 For example, the foods we typically eat along with eggs, such as refined carbohydrates, refined oils or sugar, may boost heart disease risk more than eggs.